-The primary consequence of a privacy violation was that it changed user online behaviour after the breach.
+The primary consequence of a privacy violation was that it changed the user's online behaviour after the breach.
 This may have been in behaviour and/or by changing their security settings.
 Over one-third of those who had suffered breaches responded in this way.